fossid-ab/workbench-agent-experimental/README.md

 #### Reusing Identifications
 To Reuse Identifications from other Projects or Scans, use the following arguments:
-* --id-reuse -> tells Workbench to reuse identifications
+* --reuse-any-identification -> tells Workbench to reuse any identification
-* --id-reuse-type -> tells Workbench where to reuse identifications from
+* --reuse-my-identifications -> tells Workbench to reuse identifications made by the invoking user
-* --id-reuse-source -> the project or scan name to reuse identifications from
+* --reuse-scan-ids[scanName] -> reuse identifications from the specified scan

-Note: If only --id-reuse is provided, any available identification will be reused.
+* --reuse-project-ids [projectName] -> reuse identifications from the specified project

 #### Automatic Identifications
 These control which identifications are automatically added to scan results.